seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 But it must grieve young Pyrrhus now at home,
 When fame shall in our islands sound her trump,
 And all the Greekish girls shall tripping sing,
-‘Great Hector’s sister did Achilles win,
+'Great Hector's sister did Achilles win,
-But our great Ajax bravely beat down him.’
+But our great Ajax bravely beat down him.'
 Farewell, my lord: I as your lover speak;
-The fool slides o’er the ice that you should break.
+The fool slides o'er the ice that you should break.

 *Exit*